charlesreid1/charlesreid1.github.io/pelican/content/rosalind-03-recursion-part1.md

 Title: Recursive Backtracking in Go for Bioinformatics Applications: 1.
 Counting Variations
 Date: 2018-12-26 18:00
-Category: Rosalind
+Category: Computational Biology
-Tags: go, golang, rosalind, bioinformatics, recursion, backtracking, strings, combinatorics
+Tags: go, golang, rosalind, computational biology, bioinformatics, recursion, backtracking, strings, combinatorics

 _This is the first in a series of three blog posts describing our solution to a bioinformatics problem from Rosalind.info,